jeba1215/Diablo-Ladder/README.md

 # Diablo-Ladder
-Simple ladder for diablo 3 characters made in flask and designed with bootstrap
+Simple ladder for diablo 3 characters using the Diablo web-api made in flask and designed with bootstrap